Fat loss vs. weight loss

 Fat loss may — or may not — result in weight loss, depending on what else is happening in your body.

-For instance, if you’re adding muscle through strength training as you are losing body fat, your weight may stay the same or even go up (if you, say, lose 1 lb of fat but add 2 lbs of muscle).
+For instance, if you’re adding muscle through strength training while losing body fat, your weight may stay the same or even go up (if you, say, lose 1 lb of fat but add 2 lbs of muscle).

 As we’ve seen, the scale doesn’t give details.
 So how do you know if you’re losing fat weight vs. losing muscle weight or water weight?

-You might be able to access DEXA scans, hydrostatic weighing, or full body BIA through your doctor or a private health clinic.
-These are the most accurate options for measuring body fat, but they can be expensive and hard to get hold of.
+You might be able to access DEXA scans, hydrostatic weighing, or full-body BIA through your doctor or a private health clinic.
+These are the most accurate options for measuring body fat, but they can be expensive and hard to get a hold of.

-• Body measurements using a tape measure.
-You could stick to waist circumference, which can give you a good indication of your visceral fat level, but measuring multiple sites, like hips, leg, arm, chest, and shoulders too, will give you a fuller picture.
-You can lose fat from anywhere, and sticking to just one site can mean you miss seeing meaningful progress you’re making.[3]
+- Body measurements using a tape measure.
+You could stick to waist circumference, which can give you a good indication of your visceral fat level, but measuring multiple sites, like hips, legs, arms, chest, and shoulders, will give you a fuller picture.
+You can lose fat from anywhere, and sticking to just one site can mean you miss seeing the meaningful progress you’re making.[3]

-• Front, back, and side photographs.
-Take these about once a month, and be sure to stick to the same outfit, posture, and background so you’re comparing apples with apples.
+- Front, back, and side photographs.
+Take these about once a month, and be sure to stick to the same outfit, posture, and background so you’re comparing apples to apples.

 These methods aren’t perfect, but they’re accessible, easy to do, and fairly reliable at demonstrating your progress.